forfourfnf/requests/README.md

 # Exceptions

 If it's a mod about a creepypasta or 18+ content such as gore, s#x, and anything else that reveals too much, I'm not taking it.
+Like for example:
+Mario's Madness
+Sonic.exe
+I'm not taking those requests no matter how much of a banger they are

 "But FNF is not for kids"